-Noise pollution in an open plan office or call centre environment can disturb an individuals’ concentration and make quiet conversation difficult as sound levels increase during a typical day.
+High noise levels in an open-plan office or call centre environment can disturb an individuals’ concentration and make quiet conversation difficult as sound levels increase during a typical day.
 The noisier an office gets, the louder people must talk to be heard by others (like a negative feedback loop for noise), and people talking to each other over another worker remains the top type of noise that annoys office workers around the world.

 Key office noise problems include: